-We are still working through this, but the plan is to have an annual survey asking all TSC supporters about what they are doing and what they achieved over the past year.
-We feel that this annual ‘report’ will provide more accountability than the previous survey.
+We are still working through this, but the plan is to have an annual return asking all TSC supporters about what they are doing and what they achieved over the past year.
+This annual return will provide more accountability than the previous survey.
 All data will be confidential and only aggregate results will be reported.

 This will not be an onerous process and the information will be hugely valuable for measuring the overall progress of our industry and for helping to identify those areas where more information, guidance, tools, support or linkages are needed.